eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift/README.md

 ## Library implementation

-This is a Swift library, that conforms to Self Issued OpenID Provider v2 (SIOPv2 - draft 12) and OpenID for Verifiable Presentations (OpenID4VP - draft 21) specifications as defined by the OpenID Connect working group.
+This is a Swift library, that conforms to OpenID for Verifiable Presentations (OpenID4VP) specification.
 In particular, the library focus on the wallet's role and in addition focuses on the usage of those two protocols as they are constraint by ISO 23220-4 and ISO-18013-7

-Additionally, it has support for Verifiable Presentations using the Presentation Exchange  library version 2.
 You can use this library to simplify the integration of OIDC4VP into your mobile applications.